 Study French in Paris at L’Atelier 9

-In November of 2005 I attended a small language school in Paris for two weeks.
+I attended a small language school in Paris for two weeks.
 L’Atelier 9 is located in the 9th arrondisement on a quiet street of small shops and offices.
 I researched many schools,

 but most required a month-long stay, were too expensive, or were designed more for college-age students.
 I wanted to study French in a serious atmosphere but also for pleasure and to spend time in Paris.
 Classes in the morning and then a chance